dimstav23/gdpr-logger/README.md

 ### Scalability benchmark

-To evaluate parallel scalability, a proportional-load benchmark was conducted where the number of producer and writer threads was scaled together from 1 to 16.
-Each producer submitted 2 million entries (~4 KiB each), resulting in an input data volume that grew linearly with thread count.
+To evaluate parallel scalability, a proportional-load benchmark was conducted where the number of producer and writer threads was scaled together from 1 to 16, resulting in an input data volume that grew linearly with thread count.

 #### Configuration Highlights